 Corridor Test in Morris Water Maze

-If you plot paths while the corridor test is selected, the corridor area will be shaded in grey, giving a clear indication of which parts of the path are included in your quantitative results – the percentage of the trial time and swim path spent in the corridor.
+If you plot paths while the corridor test is selected, the corridor area will be shaded in grey, giving a clear indication of which parts of the path are included in your quantitative results – the percentage of the trial time and path spent in the corridor.

 It’s a simple but powerful way to add clarity to your analysis: